-In the battle of dog vs. skunk, nobody wins.
+In the battle of pet vs. skunk, nobody wins.
 Right?

-If your dog has been skunked, (if you can) don't let them in the house or your car – it could take a lot of effort, money, and time (we're talking months) to remove the smell and it can take months.
+If your pet gets skunked, don't let them in the house or your car (if you can).
+It could take a lot of effort, money, and time (we're talking months) to remove the smell.
 Pew!These encounters can be difficult to prevent.
-Fortunately though, if your dog does get sprayed, at least your battle against your dog’s new “scent” can be made a little bit easier thanks to science.
-Like your house and car, if your dog isn't washed properly, they could smell for months!
+Fortunately though, if your dog or cat gets sprayed, at least your battle against your pet's new “scent” can be made a little bit easier thanks to science.
+Like your house and car, if your pet isn't washed properly, they could stink for months!

 Don't forget their eyes

-It’s also a good idea to rinse your dog's eyes out with sterile saline eye flush and then apply some artificial tears (like the ones linked below) after they get sprayed by a skunk.
-The stuff that skunks spray can be highly irritating to your dog’s eyes, leading to pain and potentially even a corneal ulcer.
+It’s also a good idea to rinse your dog's or cat's eyes with sterile saline eye flush and then apply some artificial tears (like the ones linked below) after they get sprayed by a skunk.
+The stuff that skunks spray can be highly irritating, leading to pain and potentially even a corneal ulcer.
 So flushing and treating their eyes afterwards is a great precaution for you to take if they've been sprayed around their face.

 Hopefully your pets will never have a run in with a skunk.
 But because skunks are usually more active around dawn or dusk avoid letting your dogs out in your yard at that time or letting your cat wander outside.
 And, for dogs, walking them on a leash is always preferable to prevent your dog from running face first into a stinky disaster.
 If it happens though, you now have science on your side.